 Four ways practicing mindfulness helps to free us from low grade suffering each day

-The benefits of practicing mindfulness spring from the same basic truth: that we are not our thoughts or habitual emotional responses.
-We can choose to be peaceful and content whatever is going on in life.
+These benefits of practicing mindfulness spring from the same basic truth: that we are not our thoughts or habitual emotional responses.
+And that we can choose to be peaceful and content whatever is going on in life.

 Here are four specific truths that you awaken to once you start practicing mindfulness.

 1. Most of our opinions aren’t that useful